BinaryDigitCode/BinaryDigitCode/README.md

+- 👋 Hi, you can call me Liz, B or any variation of [BinaryDigit](@thebinarydigit)!
-- 👋 Hi, I’m [Binarydigit](@thebinarydigit) and my pronouns are she/they!
+- 👀 My pronouns are she/they.
-- 👀 I’m interested in gaming, tech, travel, web dev and currently learning to make games in Unreal Engine!
+- I ’m interested in gaming, tech, travel, web dev and currently learning to make games in Unreal Engine!
 - 📫 You can reach me on [Twitter](https://twitter.com/binarydigit) or read what I'm up to on my [blog](https://binarydigit.io/)

 ![banner](https://raw.githubusercontent.com/thebinarydigit/thebinarydigit/main/banner.png)